 How you can raise awareness about Australia’s native threatened species – from your kitchen

-If you love Australian flora and fauna and you have a penchant for baking, combine the two and create your own masterpiece for the fourth annual Threatened Species Bake Off.
+If you love Australian flora and fauna and you have a penchant for baking, combine the 2 and create your own masterpiece for the Threatened Species Bake Off.

 It’s an Australian-wide competition challenging you to bake a dessert in the shape of a threatened species to commemorate National Threatened Species Day on 7 September.

-Run by the Threatened Species Commissioner, the event aims to build awareness of the remarkable and unique threatened wildlife that call Australia home.
+The annual event, run by the Threatened Species Commissioner, aims to build awareness in the community about Australia’s remarkable and unique threatened wildlife.

 You can participate by baking your creation in the shape of your chosen Australian native threatened species and sharing it with the Commissioner on social media.